 I’ve been thinking for some time about picking up a medium format film camera.
-It’s been nagging at me for a few years and when I was recently helping my parents dig out some old slides from their honeymoon, we ran across a few medium format slides from when my dad was a child.
-I was immediately blown away by the quality of the frames and it was the final push I needed to really start looking for a camera in earnest.
+It’s been nagging at me for a few years and when I was recently helping my parents dig out some old slides from their honeymoon, we ran across a few medium format slides from when my dad was a child.… Click here to read more!

 To my mind, I see three ‘goals’ in photography: Documentation, Journalism, and Art.
 You may have other goals in mind but for me I’m usually shooting with one of those goals in mind.